a-subhani/CodeLab-II-2025-26/Assessment 1 - Skills Portfolio/README.md

 8439,Jake Hobbs,10,11,10,43

-Your task is to create a program that enables the user to manage this data.
-As a minimum expectation your program should include the following menu and use appropriate programming techniques to handle the functionality required by each menu item.
+Your task is to create a Tkinter GUI App that enables the user to manage this data.
+As a minimum expectation your app should include the following menu and use appropriate programming techniques to handle the functionality required by each menu item.

     1. View all student records